 Expository preaching, according to Wikipedia, is ‘a form of (teaching) that details the meaning of a particular text or passage of Scripture.
 It explains what the Bible means by what it says’.
 Proper exposition is indispensable to biblical preaching.
 In preaching, we don’t just aim at repeating what the Bible is saying, but we seek to make sense of the text, to provide both clarities of knowledge in the mind of the hearers and practical instruction for living.

 And yet, expository preaching is an Achilles hill for the evangelical movement in Africa.
 Everyone who knows what exposition is, and listens to ‘Apostle’ Grace Lubega will immediately see that this is not his strength.
-Within 10 minutes of every talk, he would have quoted about ten verses and provided no textual, or historical and cultural contexts for the scriptures he quotes.
+Within 10 minutes of every talk, he would have quoted about ten verses and provided no textual, or historical and cultural contexts for the scriptures he cites.

 In his teaching entitled The Mystery of Manifestation, the ‘Apostle’ begins with 1 Peter 1:18-21.
 He reads as he tries to interpret the verses, (using KJV), replacing ‘foreordained’ with ‘existed.’
 He uses the two as though they are synonyms when they are not.
 And this is significant.
 As we will see, he will use this same concept in his July 28th, 2017 Devotion, to teach that the predestination of the Elect means that they existed with God before they came to earth, a heresy taught by Mormons, championed by Socrates and Plato, in their Theory of Recollection.